Kiss (band): 1996–2001: original lineup reunion tour and remasking

-The first public concert featuring the newly reunited Kiss was an hour-long warm-up show on June 15 for the annual KROQ Weenie Roast in Irvine, California, during which the band nearly ignited the stage of the Irvine Meadows Amphitheater.
+The first public concert featuring the newly reunited Kiss was an hour-long warm-up show on June 15 for the annual KROQ Weenie Roast in Irvine, California, during which the band nearly ignited the stage of the Irvine Meadows Amphitheatre.
 On June 28, the Kiss Alive/Worldwide Tour began at Tiger Stadium in Detroit in front of a sold-out crowd of 39,867 fans.
 The tour lasted for 192 shows over the course of one year and earned $43.6 million, making Kiss the top-drawing concert act of 1996.
 The average attendance of 13,737 is the highest in the group's history.

 There were many many nights when I was looking around the stage and going "This is magic."
 This is beyond anybody's wildest fantasies.
 What was important about these shows is we had a much bigger task than people understood.
 Our biggest competition was our history.
 We didn't have to be as good as we used to be.
 We had to be as good as people thought we were.
 The show wasn't to be a replica of what we've done, it was to be what people imagined we had done.
 We had to be totally committed, and also totally sure that we could not only live up the legend but also surpass it.
 In terms of the stage show for the reunion tour, what we wanted to do was look at the '77 show in a sense as a pinnacle.
 That is what we chose to build on but not copy.
 There are also elements from other shows too in the sense that there's bombs and the flying rig and the breaking of the guitars.
 At that time, it was the ultimate Kiss show in the sense that we looked at the show, which we thought was our best and said, "Top this."